konianzero/stringer/README.md

 # Stringer - your independent correspondent

 RSS feed reader.
-Read feeds from xml file or web sources.
+Read feeds from .rss file or web sources and output to console.

 ## Requirements